Ruegus/-ini-jouse/README.md

 The `value` may be of any type, including objects, arrays, and `undefined`.

 A requestor will pass its `value` parameter to any requestors that it starts.
 A sequence will pass the `value` parameter to its first requestor.
 It will then pass the result of the previous requestor to the next requestor.

+A requestor should not throw an exception.
+It should communicate all failures through its callback.